theypsilon/docker-waiter/README.md

 # DOCKER WAIT-FOR

-This is image collection of utilities meant to introduce wait logic for a number of services.
+This is an image collection of utilities meant to introduce wait logic for a number of services.

-All images will use a waiter script as default command that can be configured with the following environment variables:
+All images will use a [waiter script](scripts/waiter.sh) as default command that can be configured with the following environment variables:

 * **WAITER_ATTEMPTS** (mandatory): Number of attempts the waiter will ping the service.
 * **WAITER_ATTEMPT_SLEEPTIME** (mandatory): Amount of time the waiter will wait in seconds after an unsuccesful ping attempt.